Two men arrested over unauthorized copying of Japanese-style artwork

 The Contemporary Graphic Art Dealers Association of Japan launched a probe after a staff member noticed an unusually high volume of works by Hirayama was in circulation in spring last year.

-The unauthorized prints were elaborate enough to deceive many, except for specialists, who noticed that the signatures and coloring were slightly unnatural.
+Although the quality of the unauthorized prints was high enough to deceive many, specialists noticed that the signatures and coloring were slightly unnatural.

-Kato, who was a member of the association, admitted to selling the unauthorized prints during the probe.
+Kato, who was a member of the association, admitted to selling the unauthorized prints.
 He was then expelled from the organization in December last year.

 The association said in February that the probe has confirmed unlicensed copies of a total of 10 artworks by renowned Japanese artists — Hirayama, Higashiyama and Tamako Kataoka.